 Despite these provisions, concerns have recently been raised about access to patents covering medical technologies both in Australia and New Zealand.

-Compulsory licensing in Australia is currently the subject of a public enquiry; see http://www.pc.gov.au/projects/inquiry/patents for further details and a draft report issued in December 2012 recommending changes to Australia’s law on compulsory licensing.
+Compulsory licensing in Australia was the subject of a public enquiry completed in 2013; see http://www.pc.gov.au/inquiries/completed/patents/report for further details and the completed report recommending changes to Australia’s law on compulsory licensing.
 In New Zealand, a bill amending the Patents Act 1953 passed its second reading in late 2012 (see article http://www.baldwins.com/patents-bill-passes-second-reading-in-parliament/).
 The bill provides for the granting of compulsory licences for manufacture and export of medicines to address a serious public health problem in an overseas country (in accordance with the DOHA Declaration on the TRIPS Agreement and Public Health).

 If you have any questions regarding compulsory licensing provisions in New Zealand, Australia or other countries, please contact Shelley Rowland.